haskell/vscode-haskell/README.md

 # Haskell Language Server README

-This is the README for the extension "vscode-hie-server".
+This is the README for the extension "vscode-hie-server", which is available on the vscode marketplace.

 It is the client interface to the Language Server Protocol server for Haskell, as provided by the Haskell Ide Engine.